tgross/devopsdaysmsp2018/content/_index.md

 {{% note %}}
-the consequences of this are open-ended. when someone uses a William Gibson's Ugly TShirt...
+because ML is poorly understood, attacks on it can have open-ended results. maybe today someone is using a William Gibson's Ugly T-Shirt to protect their identity from ubiquitous law enforcement use of facial recognition...
 {{% /note %}}

 ---